hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 ### Getting to Done...
 Ish

 I'm a big fan of having multiple flavors of done.
-They're extremely crucial for a migration that's also an upgrade, because "identical behavior" isn't possible, and "it mostly runs without errors" isn't sufficient.
+They're extremely crucial for a migration that's also an upgrade, because "identical behaviour" isn't possible, and "it mostly runs without errors" isn't sufficient.

 Here were our stages of done